mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 **There are no arguments passed to the scripts.**

+## Unix line endings

+State scripts must use Unix style line endings.
+If Windows line endings (CRLF/`\r\n`) are used the state script will not function properly.

 ## Script return codes

 If a script returns `0` Mender proceeds, but if it returns `1` the update is aborted and rolled back.